 Meg Welchman is a Psychologist with a background in relationship counselling and positive psychology living in Brisbane.
 At 37, Meg was diagnosed with a very aggressive form of breast cancer just months after the birth of her second child.
-Having survived two further devastating reoccurrences of cancer since then, Meg is now in remission.
+Having survived further devastating reoccurrences of cancer since then, Meg continues ongoing cancer treatment.

-This book, This Present Moment, is based on the themes of life that have sustained Meg through her ongoing management of cancer.
+This book, This Present Moment, is based on the themes of life that have sustained Meg through the initial shock and ultimate acceptance of living with a life-threatening illness.

 “The book is divided into twenty themes.
 Under each theme is a meditation, mandala, musing and an inspirational quote that sets the scene or reinforces the intention of the theme.
 Mandalas having been used in meditation for centuries as a way to focus inward.